Visit our CHQA News Hub to stay up-to-date with the latest in corporate governance and law.

 Areas of expertise include:

 Jane has extensive experience in a broad range of commercial disputes and litigation matters.
 She regularly represents clients in mediations, corporate recoveries, financial transactions, leasing and contractual disputes, partnerships, joint ventures and shareholder disputes.
 She also provides advice on risk management, corporate fraud and security enforcement.
 Jane has conducted litigation in both the Supreme and Federal Court for Government and private sector clients.
-She acts in major disputes involving multi-jurisdictional litigation, including seeking and defending various applications for injunctive relief and has represented clients involved in ASIC and ASX investigations.
+She acts in major disputes involving multi-jurisdictional litigation, including seeking and defending various applications for injunctive relief.
+She also has particular expertise in advising on and challenging subpoenas in large scale litigation.

-Jane has extensive experience acting for both beneficiaries and executors in estate matters, including litigation and advisory work dealing with issues and challenges to the validity of wills, interpretation of wills, applications against erring executors, applications to remove trustees, applications for advice and direction by executors and trustees, and testator's family maintenance claims under Part IV of the Administration and Probate Act 1958.
+Jane has extensive experience acting for both beneficiaries and executors in trust and estate matters, including litigation and advisory work dealing with issues and challenges to the validity of wills, interpretation of wills, applications against erring executors, applications to remove trustees, applications for advice and direction by executors and trustees, and testator's family maintenance claims under Part IV of the Administration and Probate Act 1958.
+She also has experience in advising beneficiaries and trustees on allegations of breaches of trust, cross jurisdictional matters, asset tracking and recovery and reviewing interests in listed companies.

 Jane has experience in providing advice and managing complex litigation on a wide range of matters on behalf of lenders, insolvency practitioners, directors, debtors and creditors.